solidusio/solidus/guides/taxation/overview-of-taxation.md

 # Overview of taxation

+Solidus's taxation system supports both sales- and VAT-style taxes.
+You can use tax rates, tax categories, and the built-in tax calculator to handle your store's tax logic.
 Solidus uses the `Spree::Adjustment` model to apply taxes to orders.
 This way, there can be multiple tax adjustments applied to each order.

 Using adjustments helps account for some of the complexities of tax, especially if a store sells internationally: